tyb51/LoanBrowser/docs/DEPLOYMENT.md

-# Loan Browser Deployment Guide
+# LoanLogic Deployment Guide

-This guide provides instructions for setting up and running the Loan Browser application, including both the NextJS frontend and Python backend API.
+This guide provides instructions for setting up and running the LoanLogic application, including both the NextJS frontend and Python backend API.

 ## Project Structure

-The Loan Browser application consists of two main components:
+The LoanLogic application consists of two main components:

 - **Frontend**: NextJS application with Chart.js for visualizations
 - **Backend**: Python API built with FastAPI for loan calculations